api3dao/vitepress-docs/CONTRIBUTING.md

 ## How to get started

 The API3 Docs uses [VitePress](https://vitepress.dev/), a Vue-powered static site generator.
-Follow the steps below to get started:
+Follow the steps below to get started.

+Make sure to check out https://docs.api3.org/dev/ for more details and information about getting started and making a contribution to the API3 Docs.

 ### Pre-requisites